 Preventing undisclosed production

-Undisclosed production is when C&A identifies a production unit that has not been previously approved for production.
+Undisclosed production is when a production unit that has not been previously approved for production is discovered.
 Although it is not often detected, it constitutes a serious violation because we cannot verify that the factory is in alignment with our Supplier Code of Conduct and our environmental and social requirements.
 We require that each new production unit is audited and meets the requirements of our Supplier Code of Conduct before orders are placed.

-In 2017, we detected 10 cases of undisclosed subcontracting.
-We did not have cases of undisclosed home working in our supply chain.
-Because we consider these violations to be serious, sanctions were taken against the supplier or factory in several situations.
-In all 10 cases, a thorough investigation was conducted, and corrective action plans put in place with the supplier and our internal teams.
-Three of those cases have also led to the suspension of C&A’s business relationship with the supplier.
+In 2019, we detected 36 incidents of undisclosed production in our supply chain.
+We consider these violations to be serious, and three of those cases led to the suspension of C&A’s business relationship with the supplier.
+In all cases, a thorough investigation was conducted, and corrective action plans put in place with the supplier and our internal teams.

 Clear expectations and serious consequences

-If undisclosed production is identified, the Sustainable Supply Chain (SSC), Sourcing and Quality teams assess the situation and the production unit.
-Because the circumstances behind the cases are sometimes complex, the teams thoroughly investigate the situation, the intentions and utilise a systematic process to determine the consequences.
+If undisclosed production is identified, the Sustainable Supply Chain (SSC) and Sourcing and Quality teams assess the situation and the production unit.
+Because the circumstances behind the cases are sometimes complex, the teams thoroughly investigate the situation and intentions, and utilise a systematic process to determine the consequences.

 To foster accountability and understanding of our requirements around undisclosed subcontracting, we informed our entire supply base and have regular interactions on the subject during our audit process.